-Intense competition could have a material adverse effect on the Company's market share and financial performance
+Intense competition could have a material adverse effect on the Company's market share and financial performance respond more quickly to competitive pressures;

 The derivatives exchange industry is highly competitive.
 Some competitors and potential competitors of the Company have greater distribution and/or have greater financial resources than the Company.
 Some competitors of the Company also have greater access to capital markets as well as more substantial marketing capabilities and technological and personnel resources.